forta-network/docs/docs/matic.md

 1. Navigate to the [Polygon bridge](https://wallet.polygon.technology/bridge/)
 2. Connect your Metamask wallet if needed (you will be prompted to sign a message)
 3. Select Ether from the dropdown as the token to transfer
-4. Enter how much ETH you want to transfer (for reference, 1 [MATIC](https://coinmarketcap.com/currencies/polygon/) will allow you to publish ~80 agents)
+4. Enter how much ETH you want to transfer (for reference, 1 [MATIC](https://coinmarketcap.com/currencies/polygon/) will allow you to publish ~80 bots)
 5. Click the Transfer button, then click Continue on the following dialogs
 6. In the Metamask transaction dialog, review the gas fees and click Confirm
 7. Wait for the transaction to complete on Ethereum mainnet